-103. PERSONAL HYGIENE (Biol.
+- 103. Personal Hygiene (Biol.
 103)

-The proper care of our bodies and approved practices for the prevention of disease are studied.

-HISTORY AND PRINCIPLES OF PHYSICAL EDUCATION 104.
-Two hours Traces the history of Physical Education from its early origin to present-day trends.
-Considers the relation of Physical Edu-cation to life and ideas.
-Acquaints the student with the profession of Physical Education.

-223. ORGANIZATION AND ADMINISTRATION OF PHYSICAL EDUCATION
+Three hours The proper care of our bodies and approved practices for the prevention of disease are studied. - 104.
+HISTORY AND PRINCIPLES OF PHYSICAL EDUCATION Two hours Traces the history of Physical Education from its early origin to present-day trends.
+Considers the relation of Physical Education to life and ideas.
+Acquaints the student with the profession of Physical Education. - 203.
+ORGANIZATION AND ADMINISTRATION OF PHYSICAL EDUCATION Two hours

-A study of the representative programs of Physical Education and evaluation of these programs.
+A study of the representative programs of Physical Education and evaluation of these programs. - 204.
+COMMUNITY RECREATION

-COMMUNITY RECREATION 264

 A study of the development, administration, and use of leisure time within the community and of the community agencies organized to meet present-day recreational needs.

-COACHING OF BASKETBALL Two hours A consideration of the fundamentals that make up the game of basketball; team conditioning, styles of play, and team strategy.
+Not open to Freshmen. - 205.
+COACHING OF BASKETBALL

+A consideration of the fundamentals that make up the game of basketball; team conditioning, styles of play, and team strategy. - 206.
 COACHING OF SPRING SPORTS

 A study of the fundamentals of Track, Tennis, and Golf.

 Methods of teaching and coaching of these sports are also discussed.
+Not open to Freshmen. - 221.
+Spring Sports for Girls